-Income Differences of Driving Programs
+3. Income Differences of Driving Programs

 If you own or lease a vehicle that qualifies for a more premium Uber option, then you should definitely take advantage of this.

 UberX is the default option that all drivers will qualify to drive for, however, UberX is at the bottom of the totem pole when it comes to earnings.
 UberX is the lowest-paying service level.

+After Uber takes their commission, drivers at this level only make $0.73 per mile driven.
 Depending on what vehicle you own, you may qualify for more driving options that offer higher wages.

 For instance, if you own a larger vehicle like a van or SUV, you can start driving for UberXL.
 Drivers at this service level make almost double what UberX drivers do, bringing in $1.26 per mile driven.

 Drivers at this stage bring in a whopping $3.00 per hour.
 That is over four times what an UberX driver makes when looking at per mile driven.